HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/c_kubesupportstatement.md

 ### Table 1: Tested Kubernetes Platforms on Full Container Deployment

-This table provides information about the sample Kubernetes Platforms that are tested with DX.
+This table provides information about the sample Kubernetes platforms that are tested with DX.

 |Kubernetes platforms on full deployments|Hybrid deployments (Kubernetes/on Premise)|
 |--------------|-----------------|